-Here’s proof.
+Here’s proof we are curing and storing onions for 10 months or more.
 These are our last two Copra onions.
 They are looking a little ragged but are still use-able.
 The two onions at the top are freshly harvested.
 This picture was taken August 15th, the same day we harvested our first onions for the year!
 But even on years where they don’t last till the next harvest, they can still last well into the summer when you will have green onions to harvest.
 Because of this it has been years since we’ve bought an onion!!

-So how can you get your onions to store up to 12 months?
+So how can begin curing and storing onions to last up to 12 months?
 Just follow these 4 steps.

 - Choose the right onion.